rohit-khaire/Hotel-Management-System/README.md

 The Hotel Management System is a command-line application designed to automate and simplify the process of managing customer bookings, room occupancy, and check-outs in a hotel with a 50-room capacity.
 This project is developed using Java and JDBC (Java Database Connectivity), with MySQL as the backend database to handle and store customer data and room booking information.

-The system allows hotel staff to:
+The system allows hotel staff to:<br>
-Add new customers to the hotel’s database, ensuring room availability.
+Add new customers to the hotel’s database, ensuring room availability.<br>
-Track customers checking out on a particular day.
+Track customers checking out on a particular day.<br>
-View the real-time room occupancy and manage bookings.
+View the real-time room occupancy and manage bookings.<br>
 Delete customer records from the system.

 **Features**